-(i) In accordance with the Group's accounting policies and procedures, the Group performs impairment testing at the end of each reporting period.
+(i) In accordance with the Group's accounting policies and procedures, the Group performs its impairment testing at the end of each reporting period.
 A number of factors represented indicators of impairment.
-As at 30 June 2020, offshore permit AC/P 32 Timor Sea was relinquished and the investment was fully impaired.
+As at 30 June 2022, Bounty's participating interest the PEL 218 Post Permian JV, South Australia (PEL 218 JV) was fully written-off as a result of Bounty and all other participants terminating the PEL 218 JV.
 Refer to table in note 14(c) below.
 Further commentary on impairment is included in the Directors' Report.
 No other impairments were recognised for this reporting period.